MobilizeNet/SKSWebMap/README.md

 # Understanding the target code

 [Mobilize.Net](https://www.mobilize.net/)'s [WebMap product](https://www.mobilize.net/) upgrades WinForms desktop apps to a modern Asp.Net Core applications.
+You can see also see nice [video walkthrough of this demo](https://www.mobilize.net/webmap-demo)

 Those applications will have a:
 * C# BackEnd